Signs of Acid Reflux in Dogs

 Q: Are there any home-based options to help?

-Some pet owners have experimented with natural options such as slippery elm, probiotics, or a small dose of aloe vera juice—provided it’s the type specifically formulated for animal use.
-However, it’s always wise to speak with a qualified expert before introducing anything unfamiliar into their routine.
+Some pet owners try natural options like slippery elm, probiotics, or small aloe vera juice amounts made specifically for animal use.
+Still, speaking with a qualified expert before adding anything unfamiliar into routine remains wise.

 Q: How quickly can things start looking better once treatment begins?